GabrielDCelery/personal-notes/02_area/cs-fundamentals/03-concurrency-and-the-os.md

 4. **False sharing is invisible** — two variables on the same cache line cause the same coherence traffic as two threads writing to the same variable.
 Pad your hot concurrent data.
 5. **Memory ordering is not guaranteed** — compilers and CPUs reorder operations.
 Use atomics, mutexes, or channels to establish happens-before relationships.
 6. **Every concurrency model is a tradeoff** — OS threads (simple, expensive), green threads (cheap, needs a runtime), event loops (no locks needed, no CPU parallelism), processes (fully isolated, expensive communication).
+7. **Cache lines are 64 bytes** — the smallest unit the cache loads or evicts.
+L1 holds ~512 lines, L2 ~4,096, L3 ~262,144.
+If your hot data fits in L1, everything runs at ~1 ns.
+8. **L1 is split into L1i (instructions) and L1d (data)** — 32 KB each, separate hardware.
+L2 and L3 are unified.
+9. **Loop order matters for cache performance** — walk memory sequentially (row-major) not strided.
+Swapping loop order on a large matrix can be a 5-10x difference.
+10. **I/O is almost always the bottleneck** — optimise database queries (indexes, eliminate N+1, cache) before optimising CPU code.
+Profile first.
+11. **Batch writes to reduce round-trips** — buffer records in memory, flush on size or time threshold.
+Each network round-trip costs ~1-5 ms regardless of payload size.
+12. **Use a WAL for crash resilience** — write to disk before memory, clear after successful DB write.
+When local disk isn't available (Lambda, Fargate), use a managed durable buffer (SQS, Kinesis, Kafka) instead.

 ## What's Next